 Omega-3 Fish Oil Benefits for Heart Health

-A National Institutes of Health study published in the American Journal of Clinical Nutrition showed that those in the highest percentile of omega-3 levels may live up to five years longer on average than those in the lowest percentile (1).
+A National Institutes of Health study published in the American Journal of Clinical Nutrition found that individuals in the highest percentile of omega-3 levels may live up to 5 years longer, on average, than those in the lowest percentile (1).

 Fish oil is well-regarded for its ability to balance out inflammation in the body (5).
-As inflammation is an important cause of chronic disease, especially cardiovascular disease, fish oil may be supportive in the prevention and management of heart disease.
+As inflammation is an important cause of chronic disease, especially cardiovascular disease, fish oil may be supportive in preventing and managing heart disease.

-Cardiovascular disease is associated most commonly with inflammation, the stickiness of blood, hypertension, high triglycerides and metabolic markers, and blood sugar control.
+Cardiovascular disease is most commonly associated with inflammation, blood stickiness, hypertension, elevated triglycerides and other metabolic markers, and poor blood sugar control.

 Omega-3 Fish Oil Benefits for: